Gerrard confirms 'positive talks' with Rangers

 "We'll see.
 I've held positive talks with them.
 I'm busy for a couple of days but I'll pick them up on Thursday and we'll see if we can progress it."

-Gerrard, employed by former club Liverpool as an academy coach, was linked with MK Dons' managerial position after his retirement as a player in 2016 and has also been mentioned in relation to the vacancy at Ipswich Town.
+Gerrard, employed by former club Liverpool as an academy coach, was linked with MK Dons following his retirement as a player in 2016 and has also been mentioned in relation to the vacancy at Ipswich Town.

-Rangers is third in the Scottish Premiership table, three points adrift of Aberdeen with three matches of the season remaining.
+Rangers are third in the Scottish Premiership table, three points adrift of Aberdeen with three matches of the season remaining.